Estate Debts and Claim LimitationsShow Table of Contents

 Within 2 months of appointment, the executor must also directly notify to all known secured creditors and secured creditors whose identities would be known through reasonable diligence (a secured creditor is someone whose debt is secured by property, for example, someone holding a mortgage).
 This notification must be delivered by certified or registered mail, return receipt requested, and should announce the appointment of the executor.

-The executor is personally liable for failure to make any required notices.
+The executor is personally liable for failure to make any required notices, and must file proof of notices with the court.

 The executor may also directly notify unsecured creditors (such as credit card companies), setting their deadline for response to 120 days after receipt of notice.